Sekiro: Shadows Die Twice: Synopsis

 Sekiro again duels Genichiro and defeats him this time.
-However, he survives, having used the Sediment to gain corrupted immortality, and escapes.
+However, he survives, having used the Sediment from the Rejuvenating Waters to gain corrupted immortality, and escapes.
 Afterward, Kuro refuses to flee and instead wants Sekiro to perform the Immortal Severance ritual on him, which would result in his death and eliminate the Dragon's Heritage.
 Sekiro reluctantly agrees and sets out to collect the necessary materials for the ritual, including a weapon that can kill immortals known as the Mortal Blade from the Divine Child – the sole survivor of experiments with the Rejuvenating Waters.
 After collecting most of the ritual elements, Sekiro is confronted by Owl, who faked his death in pursuit of the Dragon's Heritage and revealed to be the one who stabbed him three years ago.
 If Sekiro renounces his loyalty to Kuro on Owl's orders, he fights and kills Emma and Isshin while Owl kills Genichiro.
 However, Sekiro then becomes corrupted by bloodlust and kills Owl as well while Kuro watches in horror, leading to the Shura ending.

 If Sekiro refuses, he kills Owl in combat and enters the divine realm to recover the final ingredient for the ritual from the Divine Dragon itself.
-Upon returning to the mortal realm, Sekiro discovers that Isshin has passed away and the Ministry is attacking Ashina.
-Fighting through the chaos, Sekiro eventually finds Kuro under attack by Genichiro, who has retrieved another Mortal Blade.
+Upon returning to the mortal realm, Sekiro discovers that Isshin has passed and Ashina is under attack by the Interior Ministry's troops who have set fire to the castle with rockets and flamethrowers.
+Fighting through the burning castle, Sekiro eventually finds Kuro under attack by Genichiro, who has retrieved another Mortal Blade.
 Upon defeat, Genichiro sacrifices himself using the second Mortal Blade to revive Isshin in his prime so he might restore Ashina, a wish that his grandfather attempts to honor despite disagreeing with it.
 After killing Isshin, depending on the items gathered, three endings are available: